ALonelyJuicebox/OFMetadataToStash/README.md

     -  Windows 10 with Windows Powershell (Built-in)
     -  Linux using Powershell Core (both ARM and x86 releases tested) with Stash v11
     -  macOS should work after installing Powershell Core, but is untested
-  - Again, the metadata database must be from DC's script
-  - Since Powershell cannot natively query SQLite databases, the Powershell module "PSSQLite" must first be installed https://github.com/RamblingCookieMonster/PSSQLite
+  - The Powershell module "PSSQLite" must be installed https://github.com/RamblingCookieMonster/PSSQLite
     * From the respository linked above, download a zip of the PSSQlite folder.
 Extract it wherever you like.
     * In the folder you extracted PSSQLite to, open a Powershell prompt (in Administrative mode) in that directory
     * Run the command `install-module pssqlite` followed by the command `import-module pssqlite`